ChrisMCrow/tap-room-react/README.md

 1. Clone this repository.
 2. Run `npm install` in the terminal.
 3. Run `npm start run` in the terminal.

+## Notes
+A few unforeseen issues for this project included passing props up rather than down.
+I was attempting have the edit button for each of the items in the list be able to pass the props from that specific item to a new component nested outside of that one, but wasn't able to figure it out.

 ## Known Bugs
 * The sight does not yet implement CRUD functionality and is thus mostly just for looks at this point.